MediaComem/comem-archidep/subjects/docker/README.md

 root@bf545ce9cbdb:/#
 ```

-As you can see, you can now interact with a containerised version of Ubuntu.
+As you can see, you can now interact with a containerized version of Ubuntu.
 Try interacting with the filesystem using standard UNIX commands such as `cd` and `ls`.